NestSpace/klipper-config/README.md

   2) Usually Pitch is 2 (2mm for most belts)

 ## canbus procedure:
-1. turn on printer (u can skip step 2 and 3 as it is auto configured by systemd and udev now)
+1. turn on printer (u can skip step 3 and 4 as it is auto configured by systemd and udev now)
+2. if after boot of lattepanda, type `sudo service systemd-networkd start`
-2. type `sudo ip link set can0 txqueuelen 1000 up type can bitrate 1000000` in terminal
+3. type `sudo ip link set can0 txqueuelen 1000 up type can bitrate 1000000` in terminal
-3. uuid should show up in `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0`
+4. uuid should show up in `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0`
-4. click connect / restart in mainsail
+5. click connect / restart in mainsail

 ## make menuconfig